-NI 'to be part of EU customs territory'
+NI 'may be part of EU customs territory'

 The paper would also set out the EU's position on the post-Brexit transition period, and would cover citizens' rights and financial issues too, he said.

+A spokesman said: "We have made it clear on numerous occasions we will not contemplate a hard border on the island of Ireland".

+The leaked letter, obtained by Sky News, quoted Mr Johnson telling the prime minister the return of a hard border on the island of Ireland would continue to leave 95% of traffic to pass unchecked.

-Foreign Secretary Boris Johnson earlier likened the challenge of avoiding a hard border in Northern Ireland to the boundaries between different boroughs of London - implying a system similar to London's congestion charge could operate along the border.
+Earlier, Mr Johnson was criticised after he likened the challenge of avoiding a hard border in Northern Ireland to the boundaries between different boroughs of London - implying a system similar to London's congestion charge could operate along the border.

 The foreign secretary said it was a "very relevant comparison" because money was "invisibly" taken from people travelling between Camden and Westminster when he was London mayor.